In this part of the world, it’s springtime—a time for planting seeds for the gardens we hope to harvest later in the year.

 Have you seen that in yourself?

 A marriage dies.
-We choose a new spouse who seems so wonderful and different only to discover a few years down the round that we've re-created the same marriage in only a slight variation.
+We choose a new spouse who seems so wonderful and different only to discover a few years down the road that we’ve re-created the same marriage in only a slight variation.

 A job ends, and we wind up re-creating all of the issues from the old job in the new one we’ve taken.
 The window dressing might look different, but it’s the same old life in new clothes.